 LOCATION: Various sites along the Irwell Valley with targeted work in Phillips Park, Bury

 FUNDING: Awarded £111,409 from the Green Recovery Challenge Fund

 Phillips Park is a critically important Local Nature Reserve within a wider connected landscape of over 556 ha.
-Unfortunately, the site has experienced declined due to local authority financial constraints and this has been exacerbated by coronavirus, leading to almost limited management work since March 2020.
+Unfortunately, the site has experienced decline due to local authority financial constraints and this has been exacerbated by coronavirus, leading to limited management work since March 2020.

-Large sections of the park’s ancient and semi-natural woodland have also been affected by invasive non-native plant species which threaten to reduce species diversity and in turn biodiversity within the woods.
+Large sections of the park’s ancient and semi-natural woodland have also been affected by invasive, non-native plant species which threaten to reduce species diversity within the woods.

 The project aims to restore and conserve nature, improving habitats to support flora and fauna with a focus on woodland, grassland and wetland.

 Alongside this, the project will provide positive opportunities for the local and wider community in the city region, including many of those hit hardest by the pandemic.
 By connecting people with nature, the project will:

 - Raise awareness and celebrate the natural heritage of Phillips Park and its connected landscape amongst Greater Manchester residents through family events and engaging social content.

 - Provide voluntary opportunities for local people to play an active role in their local natural environment whilst gaining new skills and improved health.